Flipper5001/coding-quiz/README.md

 # Module 4 - Coding Quiz
 ## Description
-Create a custom quiz of a certain topic utilising HTML, CSS and JS practices.
+Create a custom quiz of a certain topic utilising HTML, CSS and JS practices to evaluate your knowledge base.

 ## Table of Contents
 1. [Visuals](#visuals)